 •A well-defined stopwords list keeps your dictionary and index lean

 Indexing scans the database and notes where each word occurs.
 These occurrences are stored in two files created during the indexing process, the dictionary file (.dct) and the inverted text file (.ivt).
-When you perform a search, Concordance looks in these two files for your words, not in the actual text of the database.
+When you perform a search, Concordance Desktop looks in these two files for your words, not in the actual text of the database.
 Due to the structure of these files, the search is performed very rapidly, much faster than searching each document one-by-one for every word.

 Building the initial index for these records can take many hours.
-Reindexing a day’s worth of new documents could take a few hours, so it is better to reindex after entering a few records in order to have new content searchable in a timely manner.
+Reindexing a day’s worth of new documents could take a few hours, so it is better to reindex after entering a few records in order to have that content searchable in a timely manner.

 User definable embedded punctuation is provided so that hyphenated words, dates, decimal numbers, and contractions are not split into two or more words.
-By default Concordance uses ‘ . , / characters for embedded punctuation.
+By default Concordance Desktop uses ‘ . , / characters for embedded punctuation.
 Note that the hyphen is not included in the default set.
 You may want to include them, but it is recommended that you leave them out.
 Proper names, such as Mary Smith-Jones, would only be searchable under the Smith prefix if hyphens were used as embedded punctuation.
-Use the Punctuation field in the Modify dialog to change the default characters.
+Use the Punctuation field in the Modify dialog box to change the default characters.

-Concordance is not case sensitive.
+Concordance Desktop is not case sensitive.
 All words are converted to upper case letters when placed into the dictionary.
 All searches are likewise converted to upper case before being processed.
 This upper case conversion does not affect the original text that exists in your documents.

 A word can be any length of characters, but only the first 64 are considered significant.
 Longer words are truncated to 64 characters when they are stored in the dictionary.
 When you search for a word longer than 64 characters, your search word is truncated before being looked up in the dictionary.
 The source text is not affected.